0BAB1/HOLY_CORE_COURSE/readme.md

 **Goal :** Implement the core on FPGA and leverage systemVerilog capabilities to :

-- Add interfaxce to interact with the "outside" world
+- Add interface to interact with the "outside" world
 - Improve our design by using cache and querying external data using AXI.
 - Interact with I/Os